Senior Days 2019: May 15 – May 18

 - Changes to events due to weather or other emergencies will be announced using the email address provided at ticket purchase and listed on the this website.

 - All sales are final.
 No refunds or exchanges.

 By clicking on the ticket and adding it to your shopping cart link, you are agreeing to adhere to the ticket limit and policies.
 Please note we may cancel any ticket orders that exceed the published ticket limit or do not adhere to Senior Days Policies.

 University Ticket Policies: You must bring a valid Senior student ID to each event.
 Participants must present valid state-issued photo ID for age verification to be served alcohol.
 Guests MUST present other valid federal/state issued photo ID as proof of age at the event.
 Failure to do so will result in denied entry.
 ALL attendees (guests included) MUST be 18 years of age or older and comply with all Rutgers University policies.

-Parking the day of Commencement (May 13th) is by permit only.
+Parking on the day of University Commencement (May 19th) is by a special permit only.
 This needs to be obtained through the Commencement website.
-Online registration for free Commencement parking hangtags will begin on Monday, March 19, 2018, at 10 a.m., and will end on Monday, April 16, 2018, at 9 a.m.
-If available, additional hangtags can be purchased on the site from April 16 at 10:00 through May 1 at 10:00 a.m.
+Online registration for free Commencement parking hangtags will begin on Monday, March 25, 2019, at 10 a.m., and will end on Monday, April 22, 2019, at 10 a.m.
+If available, additional hangtags can be purchased on the site from April 22 at 10:00 a.m. through May 1 at 10:00 a.m.

-Beginning on May 10, the Department of Transportation Services will begin operating buses on the summer bus schedule.
-We will update this site as soon as we have this years summer bus schedule.
-You can visit The Department of Transportation Services website anytime for the most up to date information regarding parking.
+Beginning on May 16, the Department of Transportation Services will begin operating buses on the summer bus schedule.
+Click here for the summer bus schedule.
+You can visit The Department of Transportation Services website anytime for the most up to date information regarding transportation.

 Knight Mover Service